Find this article useful?

 Crohn’s disease is a chronic, lifelong condition which is part of a group of conditions known as inflammatory bowel disease (IBD).
 It causes inflammation of the digestive system (gastrointestinal tract).
 Ulcerative colitis is the other most common form of IBD.

 This inflammation can be anywhere from the mouth to the anus and most commonly affects the end of the small bowel (the ileum) and the beginning of the colon.
-It is thought to be an autoimmune condition (where your immune system attacks a part of your body).
+It is thought to be an immune-mediated disease (where your immune system attacks a part of your body).

 The symptoms it can cause are varied, but some of the most common include: